CMU-313/CMU-313.github.io/docs/projects/P4/index.md

 For this checkpoint, you are expected to have successfully integrated the provided UI code into your project.
 Additionally, you must implement and deploy a server-side functionality that returns a hardcoded response.
 This step is crucial to ensure you are on track.
 We have provided some initial code on [this repo](https://github.com/CMU-313/translator-service).

-Furthermore, your server-side code must include unit tests.
+Furthermore, your server-side code must include unit and mock tests.
 To accomplish this, you must move the tests you wrote in the previous checkpoint to the repo and integrate them into the CI pipeline.

 ## Final Deliverables